THOMASELOVE/431-minute-2023/README.md

 - All Minute Paper deadlines are in the [Course Calendar](https://thomaselove.github.io/431-2023/calendar.html).
 - Minute Papers that are 1-24 hours late (up to noon Thursday) will receive at most 60% credit.
 - We will stop accepting minute papers 24 hours after the deadline.

+## Welcome to 431 Survey

+All of you have completed the [Welcome to 431 Survey](https://bit.ly/431-2023-welcome-survey).
+Thank you.

+- You must log into Google via your CWRU account to access the survey.
+- The survey should take 15-20 minutes to complete, and we encourage you to do so now.

 The main website for the Fall 2023 version of the 431 course is found at https://thomaselove.github.io/431-2023